Putting last year's Christmas bills behind you

 You could close the gap by selling something big.
 Maybe it's time to get rid of that wave runner in the garage or the motor home parked in the backyard.
 Think back.
 How often do you use them?
 Then do the math.
 You could find that it's cheaper (and easier) to rent one when you want it.
 And, the cash for selling sure would come in handy now.

 Attempt to get a lower rate on your credit card.
 It won't solve the problem quickly, but the same monthly payment will pay down more principal if there's less going to pay interest.
-CreditCards.com has a tool to find the lowest rate here.
+Use this free and anonymous tool to find the lowest rate.

 Finding extra savings in your budget can be challenging, but it is possible.
 Typically groceries/food are the best place to find a few bucks.
 That's because you'll spend about 20% of your money for food, so cutting your grocery bill by 10 or 15% could save a significant amount.